downlinko/downlinko.github.io/_posts/development/editors/2018-08-31-download-install-atom-windows.md

 The setup program will install Atom, add the `atom` and `apm` commands to your Windows `PATH` variable.
 It will also create shortcuts on your desktop and in the start menu.

-Once the installation is complete, Atom will start.
+Once the installation is complete, Atom will launch.

 ## Step #3: Run